Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/add-users/remove-former-employee.md

 ## <a name="how-the-deleted-employee-account-affects-skype-for-business"></a>Comment le compte supprimé d'un employé affecte Skype Entreprise
 <a name="bkmk_remove"> </a>

-Lorsque vous supprimez une licence d'utilisateur d'Office 365, le numéro d'appel PSTN associé à l'utilisateur est libéré.
-Vous pouvez l'assigner à un autre utilisateur.
+When you remove a user's license from Office 365, the PSTN calling number associated with the user will be released.
+You can assign it to another user.

-Si l'utilisateur appartient à un groupe de files d'attente, il ne sera plus une cible viable des agents de la file d'attente d'appels.
-Nous recommandons donc de supprimer également l'utilisateur des groupes associés à la file d'attente d'appels.
+If the user belongs to a queue group, they will no longer be a viable target of the call queue agents.
+So, we recommend also removing the user from the groups associated with the call queue.

 ## <a name="delete-a-former-employees-user-account"></a>Supprimer le compte d'utilisateur d'un ancien employé
 <a name="bkmk_delete"> </a>

 Une fois que vous avez enregistré et consulté les données utilisateur de l'ancien employé, vous pouvez supprimer le compte de l'ancien employé.

-Ne supprimez pas le compte si vous avez configuré le transfert de courrier ou si vous l'avez converti en boîte aux lettres partagée.
-Les deux ont besoin du compte pour ancrer le transfert ou la boîte aux lettres partagée.
+Don't delete the account if you've set up email forwarding or converted it to a shared mailbox.
+Both need the account to anchor the forwarding or shared mailbox.

 ::: moniker range="o365-worldwide"

-1. Dans le Centre d’administration, accédez à la page **Utilisateurs** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Utilisateurs actifs</a>.
+1. Dans le Centre d’administration, accédez à la page **Utilisateurs >** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Utilisateurs actifs</a>.

 2. Sélectionnez le nom de l’employé que vous souhaitez supprimer.